2021 Call for Entries — Wildfowl Carving Magazine’s Online Competition

 Beginner carvers are those who have never entered or won a wildfowl carving competition, or have competed only at a novice or beginner level.

-Advanced carvers are those who have ever won a ribbon (first, second third, or honorable mention) or competed in a wildfowl carving competition at the intermediate level or higher.
+Advanced carvers are those who have ever won a ribbon (first, second third, or honorable mention) or competed in a wildfowl carving competition up to the intermediate level.

 Questions?
 Contact us at firstname.lastname@example.org.